Adelina Zendejas: Early life

-Adelina Zendejas Gómez was born on 16 December 1909 in Toluca, State of Mexico, Mexico to Carmen Gómez and Manuel Zendejas Martínez.
+Adelina Zendejas Gómez was born on 16 December 1909 in Toluca, State of Mexico, Mexico to Carmen Gómez Romero and Manuel Zendejas Martínez.
 As a child, Zendejas wanted to study medicine and was encouraged by her father, a railroad worker and activist and her maternal great-grandfather, Joaquín Eguía Lis, a Catholic intellectual and the first rector of the National University of Mexico, before it gained its autonomy.
 With the support of José Vasconcelos, who gave her a scholarship to allow her to study, Zendejas entered the Escuela Nacional Preparatoria in 1921, as one of the first women to enter the institution.
 Among her classmates were Frida Kahlo, Carmen Jaime, Alejandro Gómez Arias, Agustín and Miguel N. Lira, Alfonso Villa, and José Zález Ramírez.
 After completing her studies at the Preparatoria in 1924, Zendejas studied history, literature and pedagogy, but also took law courses, at the National University of Mexico obtaining her degree in 1928.